boost-ext/di/doc/tutorial.md

 ###7.
 [Advanced] Customize it

-`Boost.DI` was design having extensibility in mind.
+`[Boost].DI` was design having extensibility in mind.
 You can easily customize

 * [scopes] - to have custom life time of an object
 * [providers] - to have custom way of creating objects, for example by using preallocated memory